(844) 786-8229 info@quotacy.com

 » Calculate: Life insurance needs calculator

-When a Missing Person Is Presumed Dead
+When Is a Missing Person Declared Dead?

 1. The person has been missing without explanation or communication for a continuous specific amount of time (typically seven years),